Cara Castronuova

-Cara Castronuova (born February 6, 1980) is an American champion boxer, a professional sports announcer, political activist and celebrity fitness trainer.
-She has won two Golden Gloves championships in Madison Square Garden.
-She was ranked #2 nationally by USA Boxing.
-Castronuova also starred as one of the head celebrity trainers on Season 11 of NBC's The Biggest Loser and is a boxing ring announcer.
+Cara Castronuova (born February 6, 1980) is an American champion boxer, celebrity fitness trainer, professional sports announcer, political activist, and investigative journalist, and currently serves as White House correspondent with the US Presidential Press Pool.
+She has won two Golden Gloves championships at Madison Square Garden, was ranked #2 nationally by USA Boxing, has appeared on television as a head trainer on NBC's The Biggest Loser and as a boxing ring announcer.
+She was a co-host of political commentary show Wiseguys on Newsmax for over three years, and works for the far-right website The Gateway Pundit.

-Early life

-Castronuova was born and raised in Elmont, New York with three younger brothers.
-She began boxing at the age of five in the family garage with her father Nicholas Castronuova, who was a decorated United States Marines Corps Vietnam War veteran (Purple Heart, Bronze Star) of Italian American heritage.
-She also wrestled in high school.
-She graduated from Hofstra University with a Bachelor of Arts degree in communications.

-Her mother Rosita was a Chinese immigrant from the Philippines and worked as an architect.

 Boxing career

 Castronuova began her boxing career as a youth boxing trainer.
-Soon, she started entering local bouts, winning her first fight in 2002 at the NY Empire State Games in Syracuse.
-She also was a volunteer for a government-funded program designed to teach troubled youth the virtues of boxing and keep them off the streets.
+Soon after, she started entering local bouts, winning her first fight in 2002 at the NY Empire State Games in Syracuse.
+She was also a volunteer for a government-funded program designed to teach troubled youth the virtues of boxing and keep them off the streets.

-Later, while working as a personal fitness and boxing trainer at popular sports clubs in the New York City area, like Chelsea Piers and Gleason's Boxing Gym, she used fighting and boxing to encourage clients to “find their warrior within.”
-While continuing to train clients, Castronuova kept boxing competitively, winning a pair of “Silver Gloves” in 2004, the second-place prize in the Golden Gloves competition.
-Determined to redeem herself, Castronuova came back one year later and won her first New York Golden Gloves championship at Madison Square Garden in 2005 in front of a televised, capacity crowd.
+Later, while working as a personal fitness and boxing trainer at popular sports clubs in the New York City area, such as Chelsea Piers and Gleason's Boxing Gym, she used fighting and boxing to encourage clients to "find their warrior within".
+While continuing to train clients, Castronuova kept boxing competitively, winning a pair of "Silver Gloves" in 2004, the second-place prize in the Golden Gloves competition.
+Determined to redeem herself, Castronuova came back one year later and won her first New York Golden Gloves championship at Madison Square Garden in front of a televised, capacity crowd.

 Following her first Golden Gloves win, she started competing nationally and was ranked #2 in the nation by USA Boxing.
-She went on to place in National boxing tournaments and win numerous titles, such as the NYABC title, the Metros, and the Empire State Games, and won her second Golden Gloves title in 2006 at Madison Square Garden.
+She went on to place in national boxing tournaments and win numerous titles, such as the NYABC title, the Metros, and the Empire State Games, and won her second Golden Gloves title in 2006 at Madison Square Garden.
 Certified as a boxing coach by the New York State Athletic Commission, she is also a personal trainer certified by ISSA (International Sports Science Association).